7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 Joe Armstrong's **ezwebrame** code no longer works.
 I asked for help on the erlang-questions forum with some of the errors I was getting, and Joe himself answered and essentially said, "It no longer works.
 Tough luck."
-Hmmm...I thought the whole point of posting the code on github was to keep it up to date.
 Oh, well.

 Instead, I decided to try [gun](https://github.com/ninenines/gun) for the http client, which has websockets support and is maintained by the same person who maintains cowboy.  gun is for `erlang 18+`, though, so if you need to install a more recent version of erlang, you can use `kerl` or `evm` to install multiple versions of erlang on your system and switch between them as needed.